noahehall/theBookOfNoah/0current/security/oauth.md

     - if someone gets your refresh token, they can retrieve a new accesstoken forever (unless it gets revoked)
     - validate locally (explained elseware)
     - validate remotely with the auth server via the introspection endpoint (has the token been revoked?)
+    - ensure the scopes associated with the token match the authorization requested
   - always revoke refresh tokens, ALWAYYYYYYS
   - protect the auth code at all cost (for authorization code/PKCE flows)
   - protect your redirect URIs: this is where the auth server responds with tokens after a user authenticates